weizsw/entry-task/README.md

 ## Redis Design

-> for a token, hash was used, tokens are saved as "user:token:{username}" as the key, each token takes a field and value is 1.
+> For a token, hash was used, tokens are saved as "user:token:{username}" as the key, each token takes a field and value is 1.

-> the others are just normal string.
+> The others are just normal string.

 ## Password Enncryption